Rishi483/mock-event-stream/README.md

 ```
 - To get the greeting: `http://localhost:5000/query/greeting`
 - To get the quote: `http://localhost:5000/query/quote`
+- To test for the error case you can query for `http://localhost:5000/query/quote?errorTimeout=2000` this will stop the connection after 2 seconds.

 ### 5. Dashboard
 Access the dashboard at http://localhost:5000/MockEventStream to test the data and view responses.